 A Chimera scene includes:

-Scenes are under development and do not include all aspects of Chimera.
+Scenes do not include all aspects of Chimera.
 Scenes increase session file size.

 Clicking the plus icon in the Scenes section of the the Animation dialog saves the current state of Chimera as a scene and generates a thumbnail image to represent it.
 Clicking the thumbnail restores the corresponding scene.
 Scenes can also be saved and restored with the scene command, or restored from Rapid Access.